Top

 • Conjoined: of charges, abutted.

-• Crest: an emblematic figure fixed to the top of the helm, usually mounted on a wreath (q.v.) or crest coronet — unlike a coronet set above the shield, the latter does not signify rank.
+• Crest: an emblematic figure fixed to the top of the helm, usually mounted on a wreath or crest coronet — unlike a coronet set above the shield, the latter does not signify rank.
 As with Arms, their design is required to be unique.
-The earliest recorded crests are from the late twelfth century, but their ubiquitous use, complete with helm and mantling (qq.v.), followed the adoption of a crest by Edward III in the early fourteenth century.
+The earliest recorded crests are from the late twelfth century, but their ubiquitous use, complete with helm (q.v.) and mantling (q.v.), followed the adoption of a crest by Edward III in the early fourteenth century.

-• Doubled: used of mantling (q.v.), lined with.
+• Doubled: used of mantling, lined with.

 • Field: the surface of a shield or banner.
 Its colour is the first item described in a blazon, followed by the charges on it and then their colours.

-• Label: (from Old French, lambel, a strip of cloth) a cadency mark (q.v.): a narrow transverse band with points (pendant vertical tabs) placed in chief (that is, in the uppermost third) of arms.
 First used in the mid-twelfth century, it is an early cadency mark and remains the only one widely applied in English arms.
-Five points was usual in early labels, although their number was then arbitrary and without significance.
+Five points was usual in early labels, although their number was then arbitrary.
 Later three points are presumed, otherwise the number is specified in the blazon.
-Henceforth, with three points it differenced (differentiated) the arms of an eldest son from those of his father (Fig. 4); on the death of the father the label was removed from the arms of his son.
+Henceforth, with three points it differenced the arms of an eldest son from those of his father (Fig. 7); on the death of the father the label was removed from the arms of his son.
 The eldest son of an eldest son — or the eldest son of an eldest daughter, if she had no living brother, that is, she was an heraldic heiress — had a label of five points set on the arms of his then living grandfather.
-Even so, labels with five points continued to be used in the arms of both younger sons and other grandsons, with small charges added to some or all of the points for further differentiation.
+Even so, labels with five points continued to be used in the arms of both younger sons and grandsons, with various small charges added to some or all of the points for further differentiation.

 • Motto: an epigrammatic or allusive expression whose origin is the cris-de-guerre (battle-cries) of the fifteenth century.
-It is typically placed as if on a scroll below the arms, but if there is a second motto it is often set above the crest, again on a scroll — this latter form is the practice for singular mottoes in Scottish arms.
 Although normally shown in the depictions of Grants of Arms, they are not blazoned in English heraldry.
-Their selection and display has always been subject to the absolute will of the bearer alone — likewise, any subsequent bearer may freely alter a motto.
-Unlike arms and crests, there is no requirement for mottoes to be unique nor does prior use proscribe their reuse in other arms.
+Their selection and display has at all times been subject to the absolute will of the bearer alone — likewise, any subsequent bearer may freely alter a motto.
+In English custom, the motto is not required to be unique nor does its prior use preclude reuse in other arms.

-• Mullet: (from Old French, molett, but the further etymology is obscure2) a charge, a straight-sided star polygon.
-If not of five points the number is specified in the blazon, although in early arms this was indeterminate and not blazoned, with both five and six points being common — sometimes different renderings of the same arms used either.
-They may be entire or pierced/voided (that is, with a central hole, as if in a spur rowel), but if pierced or voided they are blazoned as such (supra Estoile).
-With five points and un-pierced it is the cadency mark (q.v.) for a third son.
+• Mullet (from Old French molett, of obscure etymology2): a charge, a straight-sided star polygon.
+If not of five points the number is specified in the blazon.
+In early English arms the number was indeterminate and never blazoned; both five and six points being equally common and seemingly interchangeable, sometimes different renderings of the same arms used either.
+In distinction, the charge with six points is the predominant form in French and Germanic/Nordic heraldry.
+They may be entire or pierced/voided (that is, with a central hole, as if in a spur rowel), but if pierced they are blazoned as such (supra estoile) — in Scottish heraldry, un-pierced mullets are blazoned as ‘stars’.

 • Or: gold — an heraldic tincture.